mxncsn/Conways-Game-of-Life/README.md

 - pipenv (for managing virtual environments and dependencies)

 Main Python Libraries:
-- 'pygame' — for graphical simulation
+- ' pygame ' — for graphical simulation
-- 'pytest' — for automated testing
+- "pytest" — for automated testing

 ## Installing